Freddie Freeman Player Props: Dodgers vs. Cardinals

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .465, fueled by nine extra-base hits.
+- Freeman leads Los Angeles with a slugging percentage of .468, fueled by 10 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 31st in batting average, 33rd in on-base percentage, and 57th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 23rd, his on-base percentage ranks 28th, and he is 53rd in the league in slugging.

-- Freeman is batting .333 with one homer during his last outings and is on a four-game hitting streak.

-- Freeman has driven in a run in seven games this year (25.9%), including one multiple-RBI game.
+- Freeman has driven in a run in seven games this season (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.